apache/fury/docs/protocols/java_object_graph_spec.md

 | header: size + encoding | binary data |
 ```

-- `size + encoding` will be concat as a long and encoded as a unsigned var long.
-The little 2 bits is used for encoding:
+- `size + encoding` will be concat as a long and encoded as an unsigned var long.
+The little 2 bits is used for
+  encoding:
   0 for `latin`, 1 for `utf-16`, 2 for `utf-8`.
 - encoded string binary data based on encoding: `latin/utf-16/utf-8`.